vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 [Source query](https://dune.com/queries/2320797/3800099)

-DCHF is a fork of Vesta Finance, which itself is a fork of the Liquity decentralized borrowing protocol.
-Although Liquity is a well-audited protocol, engineers from Vesta have cautioned against forking these projects due to messy and unoptimized code that may not be up-to-date with new features ([source](https://github.com/vesta-finance/vesta-protocol-v1/releases/tag/v1.0)).
-Despite this warning, DCHF remains a fork of Vesta with no visible effort to keep up with changes in the original code base, possibly due to their use of non-upgradeable contracts ([source](https://github.com/monetadao/dchf/tree/main/contracts)).

-## **Centralization & Custody Risk**

-Transferring ownership of the AdminContract to a multisig wallet partially mitigates centralization risk, but does not fully address it.
-The transfer of the AdminContract to a multisig has granted it extensive authority over critical protocol functions, raising custody risk.
-The team has extended the multisig threshold and transitioned to a DAO, which remains to be seen how well it can garner community involvement in decision-making and on-chain governance.

-Additional expansion of the current 4-of-6 multisig threshold ([source](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69#readProxyContract)) and a plan to further reduce privileges associated with the `_owner` role, which the multisig has full control of, should be developed and communicated.

-However, the team has opted for non-upgradeable contracts, which means the owner (multisig) must add new collateral through the [AdminContract](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code) or update existing collateral parameters through the [DFrancParameters](https://etherscan.io/address/0x6F9990B242873d7396511f2630412A3fcEcacc42#code) contract.
-Although centralization risks found in the audit have been mitigated to an extent, extensive privileges remain available to the core team to exercise.

-Presently, the Treasury multisig controls

-* Adding new collateral types
-* Full allowance of Community Grants Committee
-* Collateral supply and Risk Parameters
-* Protocol Updates
-* Moving funds in and out of Stability Pool
-* Redemption list
-* Treasury address
-* And more.

-The Treasury multisig currently controls many aspects of the protocol, and the Moneta DAO lacks a clear delegation process.
-As a result, the core team is necessary for the DAO to operate effectively.

-## **Governance Risk**

-Grizzly.Fi incubated both the DeFi Franc and Moneta DAO, with the latter receiving a treasury seed of 1M USD worth of assets for 9,174,312 MON ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)), and the team and advisors being allocated 10% or 10m MON ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics)).
+Grizzly.Fi incubated both the DeFi Franc and Moneta DAO.
+The team and advisors have been allocated 10% of tokens (10m MON) ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics)), and the DAO was allocated a treasury seed of 1M USD worth of assets (9,174,312 MON) ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)).

 There are two entities to Moneta DAO governance: Token House and Delegate House ([source](https://monetadao.com/)).
 As discussed above Moneta DAO token holders will have say over strategic protocol decisions including allocation of DAO treasury funds, critical risk parameters and protocol upgrades ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)).
-However, the absence of a clear process for prominent community members to serve as delegates and permissioned roles within the DAO compounds this issue.
+However, in the early stage of development, there continues to be an absence of a clear process for prominent community members to serve as delegates and permissioned roles within the DAO.

 Additionally, the distribution of MON tokens was made before the formation of the DAO, without community input.
-Moreover, given that there is no clear process for delegation, we can assume that the current multisig signers of the Treasury and Protocol Owner proxy are the de facto delegates.
+Moreover, given that there is no clear process for delegation, we can assume that the current multi-sig signers of the Treasury and Protocol Owner proxy are the de facto delegates.
 While delegates execute the wishes of tokenholders, this relationship is non-binding and trust-based.

 While the token holders will have a say in strategic protocol decisions, the extent of governance remains uncertain.
 Clear communication of a governance process and plans for delegation will be helpful.

 ## **Oracle Risk**

-DCHF relies on a Chainlink oracle, with the AdminContract able to call the addOracle function, creating a risk if the AdminContract is compromised.
-Unfortunately, DCHF lacks a backup oracle, relying on the fetchPrice function which interacts with two Chainlink oracles and allows a maximum deviation of 50% ([source, line 148](https://github.com/monetadao/dchf/blob/main/contracts/PriceFeed.sol)).
+DCHF relies on a Chainlink oracle, with the AdminContract able to call the addOracle function, creating a risk if the owner multi-sig is compromised.
+Chainlink is a well-regarded oracle provider, although DCHF lacks a backup oracle, relying on the fetchPrice function which interacts with two Chainlink oracles and allows a maximum deviation of 50% ([source, line 148](https://github.com/monetadao/dchf/blob/main/contracts/PriceFeed.sol)) between updates.
 As a result, if one CHF is inaccurately priced, it could lead to negative effects on liquidations and the redemption mechanism, ultimately resulting in potential loss of funds ([source](https://docs.defifranc.com/extras/audits)).

+Liquity, by comparison, uses Chainlink as a primary oracle and Tellor as a backup.
+It will algorithmically reject the primary oracle if it fails to update or produces a value outside of the specified guardrail.
+The strategy was designed to ensure the pricefeed can autonomously react to black swan events without requiring manual intervention.
+The DCHF strategy, on the other hand, may require more active monitoring and manual updates in case of oracle failure.

 ## **Depeg Risk**